sisrfeng/coc-wiki/Using-coc-extensions.md

 ## Debug coc extension

-If extension throw uncaught errors, you can get the error message by command: `:CocErrors`.
+If extension throw uncaught errors, you can get the error message by: `:messages`.

 For extension using language server, you can use output channel, check out https://github.com/neoclide/coc.nvim/wiki/Debug-language-server#using-output-channel.